bobaseb/energetically-coherent-computation/index.md

 - shaping conscious states
 - thresholds determining light cone boundaries

+Thermodynamic computing
+- adaptive behavior in
+- energy dissipation role
+- entropy management in
+- fundamental principles
+- information processing in
+- noise role in
+- physical dynamics of
+- relationship to consciousness
+- scaling challenges
+- theoretical foundations

 Thermodynamic constraints
 - and dimensionality reduction
 - ensuring efficient processing
 - on conscious processing
 - on information integration
 - relationship to bottleneck of consciousness
+- on conscious systems
+- on information processing
+- relationship to computation
+- role in adaptation

 Thermodynamic efficiency
 - constraints on conscious systems